code-lab-org/nost-tools/docs/source/operators_guide/modules/publisher_consumer_example.rst

-.. _publisher_subscriber_example:
+.. _publisher_consumer_example:

-Creating a Simple Publisher-Subscriber Example
+Creating a Simple Publisher-Consumer Example
 =============================================

-After setting up your RabbitMQ broker, you can test its functionality by creating a simple publisher-subscriber system.
+After setting up your RabbitMQ broker, you can test its functionality by creating a simple publisher-consumer system.
 This example demonstrates how messages flow through the broker from publishers to subscribers.

 Prerequisites
 ------------